PingOne Advanced Identity Cloud

-Environment secrets and variables (ESVs) let you individually configure the development, staging, and production environments in your Identity Cloud tenant.
+Environment secrets and variables (ESVs) let you individually configure your sandbox[1], development, UAT[2], staging, and production tenant environments in PingOne Advanced Identity Cloud.

 Use variables to set values that need to be different for each tenant environment.
 For example, an authentication node might need one URL in your development environment, but a different URL in your production environment.